LMBernardo/graveler/README.md

 Build as above, then run either `./graveler` or `./graveler.exe`.

 The program defaults to a billion runs, but also accepts a single command-line argument to override the default.

-E.g., `./graveler 1000` to perform a thousand runs
+E.g., run `./graveler 1000` to perform a thousand runs